-Context The research was conducted in the context of a legal debate involving real-life lawsuits filed by more than 500,000 citizens affected by the Katrina hurricane in Louisiana.
-Appendix 1 shows the details of the case shown to respondents.
-Specifically, the case involves four stakeholder groups: the plaintiffs who filed the suit as individuals affected by the poor levy maintenance, the federal government of the United States called for levee failures and flooding, the US Army Corps of Engineers liable for lax maintenance of the shipping channel, and a contractor.
+The research was conducted in the context of a legal debate involving real-life lawsuits filed by >500,000 citizens affected by the Katrina hurricane in Louisiana.
+Appendix shows the details of the case shown to respondents.
+Specifically, the case involves four stakeholder groups: the plaintiffs who filed the suit as individuals affected by the poor levy maintenance, the federal government of the USA called for levee failures and flooding, the USA Army Corps of Engineers liable for lax maintenance of the shipping channel, and a contractor.
 For the purpose of this research, we placed the stakeholders in two categories: plaintiffs and the government.
 Furthermore, the case presented contains information that fits elements of the triple bottom-line, including issues relating to economic, environment and social spheres.